JonkopingJoe/Game-of-Chance/README.md

 - Display the outcomes of each event encountered during the day.
 - Show the total luck score achieved.
 - Provide a message based on the luck score range.

+Additional Features to think about:
+-
+- Luck boosters: might temporarily boost chance of positive outcome
+- add any ideas to make the game more interesting

 Game Example
 -